adamx97/RandomNumberGenerator/README.md

 This is an academic exercise demonstrating faciliity in generating C code that can be used by Python functions, then exposed via Azure web functions or AWS lambdas.
 The speed seems adequate for most uses--the hardware device generates 3Gbps in the earliest stage.
 Azure web function code and publicly available URLs are at: https://github.com/adamx97/randomNumberGenerator_AzureFunction

-There are versions for both Linux and Windows.
+There are versions for both Linux and Windows, compilable with gcc and cl (Microsoft's Windows compiler) respectively.

+More notes on this can be found in [my blog.](https://dynamicsoftwaremd.blogspot.com/2024/03/random-numbers.html)

 RDRAND and RDSEED are intrinsic functions that generate random numbers based on unpredictable noise generated within the CPU itself.